rafal-augustyn/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
 I have always wanted to work in the IT sector.
 I didn't know what profession I should pursue until I discovered software testing.
 Testing drew me in very strongly.
 Testing different software capabilities, finding vulnerabilities, bugs makes me happy.
-I want to become a software tester.
-Every day I try to expand my knowledge, practice my newly acquired skills.
-I completed "Individual manual tester training - Waldemar Szafraniec", where I gained a lot of knowledge about: creating test cases, testing techniques, creating high-quality bug reports.
-In addition, I continue to gain knowledge from courses on software testing from the Udemy platform, Facebook groups, Youtube videos and blogs about testing.
+Every day I try to expand my knowledge, from courses on software testing from the Udemy platform, from Facebook groups, Youtube videos and blogs about testing.
+As a practical exercise, I post documents from testing the Bonito.pl online store.
 ## TOOLS
 * TestLink
 * Jira
-* TestLink
 * GitHub
 * Postman
 * Testrail